 Finally, we come to what I’m going to call the “Startup Foundry” model.
 (Full Disclosure: I’m an Entrepreneur in Residence at Forward Labs in London where we are using something similar to this model.
 The opinions in this essay are mine and mine alone, not necessarily that of Forward Labs.)

 The Foundry model is similar to an incubator, except that it invests in people instead of ideas.
 The critical flaw in the normal incubator model is that nobody knows how many iterations through customer discovery and customer development it’s going to take to get to product market fit.
 Plan A is most often thrown out and it’s usually Plan F or J or Z that ends up working.
-So the Foundry model brings in entrepreneurs, provides them with the similar support that an incubator or accelerator would provide, but allows the entrepreneur to come up with the idea 2 and to iterate through to profitability.
+So the Foundry model brings in entrepreneurs, provides them with the similar support that an incubator or accelerator would provide, but allows the entrepreneur to come up with the idea [2.
+With some assistance] and to iterate through to profitability.

 The Foundry model provides the entrepreneur with equity, all of the resources they need and continuous funding as long as the partners feel the entrepreneur is making documentable and real progress towards a profitable startup – using metrics developed and agreed upon between the partners and the founder.
 The Foundry assists the entrepreneur with many of the time-consuming activities that don’t always directly contribute to creating a great company, leaving the founder to concentrate on what truly important matters: building a profitable startup.